Core Carbon Principles, Program-level Assessment Framework and Assessment Procedure set rigorous thresholds on disclosure and sustainable development.

 The Integrity Council has designed an efficient assessment process to introduce high-integrity credits to the market as soon as possible.
 It expects to begin announcing CCP-Eligible programs and CCP-Approved categories later this year, enabling CCP-labelled, approved credits to appear in market soon after.
 Programs will be able to tag both existing and new carbon credits with the CCP label, provided the category has also been approved by the Integrity Council.

 The Integrity Council will conduct a review of how different carbon credit categories can be assessed against the CCP criteria.
-Categories considered to be highly likely to meet the CCP requirements will be fast-tracked for approval.
-Categories raising more complex issues will require a deeper assessment and the Integrity Council will prioritize those with the largest current or expected market share.
+Categories considered to be highly likely to meet the CCP requirements will undergo an internal assessment process.
+Categories raising more complex issues will be required to undergo a multi-stakeholder assessment process and the Integrity Council will prioritize those with the largest current or expected market share.
 It will announce the results of this review in Q3.

 The Integrity Council’s approach to assuring the integrity of CCP-labelled credits is similar to one a government regulator would take.
 Programs that have been assessed as CCP-Eligible will be responsible for ensuring that carbon credits meet the high-integrity criteria before tagging them with the CCP label.
 The Integrity Council will audit programs, make spot checks and respond to complaints.
 It will have the power to review a program or category if there are concerns about its adherence to the CCPs.
 If it finds material failings it will be able to suspend or terminate the eligibility of the program or category.